patonlab/GoodVibes/README.md

 Goodvibes
 =====

 A Python program to compute quasi-harmonic thermochemical data from Gaussian frequency calculations at a given temperature/concentration, corrected for the effects of vibrational scaling-factors and available free space in solvent.
+Developed by [Dr Robert Paton](http://paton.chem.ox.ac.uk) (Oxford) and [Ignacio Funes-Ardois](http://www.iciq.org/staff/funes-ignacio/) (ICIQ).

 All (electronic, translational, rotational and vibrational) partition functions are recomputed and will be adjusted to any temperature or concentration.
 These default to 298.15 K and 1 atmosphere.

 The quasi-harmonic approximation is applied to the vibrational entropy: below a given cut-off value vibrational normal modes are not well described by the rigid-rotor-harmonic-oscillator (RRHO) approximation and an alternative expression is instead used to compute the associated entropy.
 The quasi-harmonic vibrational entropy is always less than or equal to the standard (RRHO) value obtained using Gaussian.
 Two literature approaches have been implemented.
 In the simplest approach, from [Cramer and Truhlar](http://pubs.acs.org/doi/abs/10.1021/jp205508z)<sup>1</sup>, all frequencies below the cut-off are uniformly shifted up to the cut-off value before entropy calculation in the RRHO approximation.
 Alternatively, as proposed by [Grimme](http://onlinelibrary.wiley.com/doi/10.1002/chem.201200497/full)<sup>2</sup>, entropic terms for frequencies below the cut-off are obtained from the free-rotor approximation; for those above the RRHO expression is retained.
 A damping function is used to interpolate between these two expressions close to the cut-off frequency.

 **Installation**
 1. Download the script from https://github.com/bobbypaton/GoodVibes or from the wiki (ICIQ)
 2. Add the directory of the scripts to the PATH environmental variable (optional).
 3. Run the script with your Gaussian output files.

 **Correct Usage**